 THE NUMBERS: 3,868 people were served throughout Maui County, with 39 events in the MACC's Artist in Community program 2018-19 ... taking place in community centers, social agencies, and schools.

-Kainani Kahaunaele Kainani exemplifies a deep sense of kuleana (responsibility) to the numerous mele she has written and the Hawaiian language.
+Kainani Kahaunaele Singer, songwriter, and educator Kainani Kahaunaele exemplifies a deep sense of kuleana (responsibility) to the numerous mele she has written and the Hawaiian language.
 Kainani visited the immersion students at King Kekaulike High school and spoke about the stories that inspired different mele and how it is important to have a good foundation of language and culture to compose Hawaiian music.
 At UHMC she was able to share similar stories with the students from the Institute of Hawaiian Music.
 In Paukukalo.
 Kainani had a great time singing mele for a group of enthusiastic youth: some were Hawaiian language speakers, while others were English-speaking students.
 She was most impressed with the willingness of the keiki to dance hula to her music: a true manifestation of the power of mele, when the keiki seize the opportunity to hula and encourage their friends to hula too.
 A full and powerful day immersed in `ōlelo Hawai'i.

-Henry Kapono at Kula Hospital for a mini concert with kupuna
+Singer/songwriter Henry Kapono at Kula Hospital for a mini concert with kupuna

 Henry Kapono & Robi Kahakalau at Lihilai School